Eastern Nebraska 4-H Center

 * ACCT Certification

-What qualifications are necessary to be a counselor?
+What qualifications are necessary to be program staff?

-2. Desire and ability to work with children and adults in camp setting
+* Desire and ability to work with children in the outdoors.

-4. Ability to work cooperatively with other staff in a team-oriented environment
+* Ability to work cooperatively with other staff in a team-oriented environment.

 What time commitment is involved?

-To apply, complete a 4-H Summer Camp Counselor Application.
+To apply, complete a 4-H Summer Camp Program Staff Application.
 In addition, you need to have three references complete a Reference Form on your behalf.
 Return information is detailed on the application.
 The job description, application, and reference form can all be downloaded at the top of this page.